Bollywood Enriched by Prithviraj Kapoor’s Theatre: Sanjana Kapoor

 Do you feel theatre in India is dwindling because it’s mostly seen as a vocation of people like you—English-speaking, world-cinema watching elite?

 I have a huge quarrel with people who think theatre is elitist, because I come from Maharashtra where theatre is seen by everybody.
 My greatest joy was 4 years ago when I met this rickshaw driver who was taking me from airport to Prithvi.
 He wasn’t a Bihari, which was unusual.
 He was a Maharashtrian and he started talking to me and he realised who I was and that I was going to Prithvi.

 He started telling me that this is where Vijay Tendulkar lived, this is where Makrand Deshpande used to play cricket, this is where they used to rehearse, as we were going along.
 He used to go to the theatre every month.
 He and three members of his family would go and it wasn’t the expenses that stopped him from going to theatre.
 He said he doesn’t go to theatre anymore because he’s bored.
 He’s bored with the comedy.
 He doesn’t want the snapshot comedy.
 “Comedy comedy comedy,” he said “I don’t want that”.
 “I want social drama.
 I want interesting things that trigger my mind,” he said.
 And this is a rickshaw driver!

 So that’s the state I belong to.
 And I think that a lot of it happens in the country especially in the south and maybe in the east.
 It’s just the North that is very different.
 There are different types of theatre and there’s such a variety.
 So rich, and I think that’s what we gotta celebrate.

-(This story has been republished today on the occasion of World Theatre Day.)
+(This story has been republished today to mark the birth anniversary of Prithviraj Kapoor)